-As a part of the peer review process, the Department shall give priority (up to twenty points) to applications meeting one or more of the following criteria:
+As a part of the peer review process, the Department shall give priority to applications meeting one or more of the following criteria, according to published 21CCLC Guidelines:

-- 1. A maximum of six (6) points will be awarded to applications targeting services to students attending schools that have been identified as Targeted Support and Improvement (TSI) schools or Comprehensive Support and Improvement (CSI) schools.
+- Points will be awarded to applications targeting services to students attending schools that have been identified as Targeted Support and Improvement (TSI) schools or Comprehensive Support and Improvement (CSI) schools.
 The list of those identified schools is found here: https://doe.sd.gov/title/documents/23-Classification.pdf - 2.
-A maximum of five (5) points will be awarded to applications that propose to serve eligible schools in a South Dakota public school district that has not been served with a 21CCLC grant or subgrant funds since the 2021-2022 school year, to increase geographic diversity amongst grantees. - 3.
-A maximum of nine (9) points will be awarded to applications proposing programming that emphasizes evidence-based practices for increasing student attendance and engagement, reducing rates of chronic absenteeism, and enhancing connections between students in middle grades and high school and their school, family, and program partners.
+Points will be awarded to applications that propose to serve eligible schools in a South Dakota public school district that have not been served with a 21CCLC grant or subgrant funds since prior to the previous school year, to increase geographic diversity among grantees. - 3.
+Points will be awarded to applications proposing programming that emphasizes evidence-based practices for increasing student attendance and engagement, reducing rates of chronic absenteeism, and enhancing connections between students in middle grades and high school and their school, family, and program partners.